Where curious minds explore, engage, and connect.

 Visual and performing arts, French and Spanish, library, PE, and service learning aren’t “extras.”
 They’re essential and fully integrated parts of every student’s learning, from PreK through 8th grade.

-Over 35% of students represent racial and ethnic diversity, and 27% of our families receive need-based aid.
+37% of students and 27% of faculty are members of racial and ethnic minority groups, and 25% of our families receive some level of need-based aid.

 Without the pressure and distractions of high school, our students grow into leadership roles and master the skills needed to succeed in high school and beyond.